rust-lang/rfcs/text/0000-eager-macro-expansion.md

 * How do these proposals interact with hygiene?
 * Are there any corner-cases concerning attribute macros that aren't covered by treating them as two-argument proc-macros?
-* What can we learn from other language's eager macro systems, e.g. Racket?
+* What can we learn from the eager macro systems of other languages, e.g. Racket?
+* What should error messages look like?
+    * What are the likely common mistakes?

 <a id="appendix-a"></a>
 # Appendix A: Corner cases